netsparse/main-site/_posts/2023-01-23-quick-iperf-test.md

 layout: post
 author: Angel
 date: 2023-01-23
-title: Quick iperf test
+title: Quick iPerf test
 description: Today i'll show you how to do a quick iperf test.
 tag: ["homelab", "reference", "networking"]
 category: blog
 excerpt_separator: <!--more-->
 published: true
 ---
-Just a quick write up showing how to setup a quick iperf test. <!--more-->
+Just a quick write up showing how to setup a quick iPerf test between 2 hosts. <!--more-->

 These come in handy when you need them.

+### Installation
+The following guide is written for users utilizing Linux, and assumes you have installed iPerf onto your local system.

+For Windows or Mac users, you can find the latest pre-compiled binaries on [iPerf's official website](https://iperf.fr/iperf-download.php).

 ### Server Setup